 Although this fish is often recommended for men, it can also help balance hormone levels in women.
 The omega 3 fatty acids present here act as antioxidants that fight against free radical damage while regulating the body’s inflammatory response (6).
 These compounds have also been found to reduce symptoms of PMS in some women.

 This legume is high in phytoestrogens.
-Citric acid powder is added to chickpeas in order to ease their peeling process.
+Citric acid powder is added to canned chickpeas in order to ease their peeling process.
 Unfortunately, this substance can have harmful effects on hormone levels.
+Make sure to always rinse your canned beans and legumes.

 Fortunately, chickpeas that are labeled organic do not contain this harmful additive.
 This legume is a great way to help balance female hormones and maintain healthy gut flora.